gugamm/FluxKit/README.md

 >> You can modify the Basic Dispatcher for custom needs

 **Using Store**
 >>You can extend Store for creating a store.
-I will comes with important methods like : addActionListener, removeActionListener and emitChange
+It will come with important methods like : addChangeListener, removeChangeListener and emitChange

 License
 ----